FirelyTeam/firely-docs/vonk/configuration/appsettings.rst

 * ``DefaultCount`` sets the number of results if the user has not specified a ``_count`` parameter.
 * ``MaxCount`` sets the number of results in case the user specifies a ``_count`` value higher than this maximum.
 This is to protect Vonk from being overloaded.
 * ``DefaultCount`` should be less than or equal to ``MaxCount``
+* ``DefaultSort`` is what search results are sorted on if no sort order is specified in the request.
+If a sort order is specified, this is still added as the last sort clause.

 .. _batch_options: